makenneth/HiPup/README.md

 # HiPup [Live Link](http://hipup.co)
 HiPup is a full-stack web application inspired by MeetUp.
 It is a platform where pets can find groups by similar interests.
 If the owner can, why can't they?

-It utilizes Ruby on Rails with JRuby on the backend, a PostgreSQL database, and React with Redux on the frontend.
+HiPup utilizes two server, Ruby on Rails serves as the main API server, and NodeJS server serves to speed up the prerendering process.

+## Technology Stack
+- Front End: React/Redux with ImmutableJS
+- Back End: Ruby on Rails (Puma), NodeJS
+- Data Storage: PostgreSQL, Redis

 ## Features
 Users can: